The Sum of Its Parts: Analysis of Federated Byzantine Agreement Systems: Concepts for further analysis

 \begin{definition}[symmetric top tier] The top tier $T$ of an FBAS $(\V, \Q)$ is a symmetric top tier iff all top tier nodes have identical quorum sets---i.e., $\exists D \in \QSetSpace, \forall v \in T: \Q(v) = \qset(v, D)$. \end{definition}

 Symmetric top tiers are also significantly more amenable to analysis.
-For example, in FBASs with a symmetric top tier $T$ and a non-nested top tier quorum set $(T, \emptyset, t)$, it holds that any minimal blocking set has cardinality $\len{\Min{B}} = \len{T}-t+1$ and any minimal splitting set has cardinality $\len{\Min{S}} = 2t-\len{T}$ (\cref{theorem:symmetric_top_tier_cardinalities}).
+For example, in FBASs with a symmetric top tier $T$ and a non-nested top tier quorum set $(T, \emptyset, t)$, it holds that any minimal blocking set has cardinality $\len{\Min{B}} = \len{T}-t+1$ (\cref{theorem:symmetric_top_tier_blocking_cardinalities}) and any minimal splitting set that can cause two top tier nodes to diverge from each other has cardinality $\len{\Min{S}} = 2t-\len{T}$ (\cref{theorem:symmetric_top_tier_splitting_cardinalities}).